vasilakisfil/Introspected-REST/README.md

 reusable media types, MicroTypes, each describing very carefully a specific functionality of a modern API.
 The reasoning is that, in our experience, we have seen that different APIs and API specs define the same functionalities in similar, but not identical, ways.
-Client and server should still do the regular negotiation flow even for those sub-media-types, and thus parametrizing the communication in their needs, down to the semantics level.

 Examples of MicroTyes could be semantics for:
 * pagination